doug-moen/openscad2/functional_geometry/Programming.md

 These infinite patterns are useful in 3D modelling: you can intersect them or subtract them from a finite 3D object.

+### Materials and Colours
+A material field or a colour field can be associated with a shape, assigning a material or colour to every point within the volume of a shape.
+This is an aspect of F-Rep that will be added to FG in a later revision.

 ### Other Resources

 This topic is hard to google, because so many different terms are used.